JibranKalia/url_shortener/README.md

 - Better shortening algorithm.
 Currrently I am using `SecureRandom.urlsafe_base64`.
 - Less stringent validations.
 I opted to go with uniqueness constraints on destination.
 This is not strictly necessary.
 - Better url formatting logic.
 Currently, I require http to be entered with the url.
 This can definitely be improved.
+- `rails new` adds a lot of unnecessary files including webpacker.
+I wish I had been more careful of the options I used.
+- Not using Ruby 2.7 which leads to tons of unnecessary deprecation warnings.
 - Automatic short link expiry.
 - Visit tracking etc.